Mod-p Poincar\'e Duality in p-adic Analytic Geometry

-introduced in \cite{BMS1}.
-The construction in \cite{BMS1} is written under the assumption that the formal model $\X$ is smooth, however it is not really needed in the construction.
-And it will be important for our purposes to define this map for non-smooth admissible formal $\O_C$-schemes.
+essentially introduced in \cite{BMS1}.
+The construction in \cite{BMS1} is written under the assumption that the formal model $\X$ is smooth, however it will be convenient for us to use this construction for more general $\X$.
+For brevity, we introduce the following notation: